LOADING ...

 leadership by the commander, Sir Ian Hamilton,

-resulted in lost initiatives.
+in several lost initiatives.
 Little headway

 was made beyond the several beachheads.
 In August,

-however, the excessive caution and leadership
+however, the caution and indifferent leadership

 reinforcements.
 The Turkish forces, on the hand, were